roger-/proxmox-igpu-nuc6cayh/README.md

 Unfortunately there are many permutations of different options that can be applied, and getting things working isn't straightforward (nor do I fully understand everything).
 Things are also not completely stable, so proceed at your own risk.

-# Step 0: Downgrade kernel
+# Step 0: BIOS Configuration and Downgrade kernel

+First make sure UEFI and all virtualization optionas are enabled in your BIOS (see `Advanced > Security > Security Features`).
+You should enable UEFI before installing Proxmox, or things may break.

-If you're using Proxmox 8.2 then you may need to downgrade your kernel from 6.8.x due to issues with Intel passthrough support (see [here](https://www.reddit.com/r/Proxmox/comments/1cg2yzl/question_about_downgrading_to_65133pvesigned/), [here](https://www.thomas-krenn.com/de/wiki/Known_Issues_Proxmox_VE_8.2) and [here](https://forum.proxmox.com/threads/proxmox-8-2-kernel-6-8-breaks-igpu-passthrough-for-uhd630.146256/)).
+If you're using Proxmox 8.2 then you should downgrade your kernel from 6.8.x due to issues with Intel passthrough support (see [here](https://www.reddit.com/r/Proxmox/comments/1cg2yzl/question_about_downgrading_to_65133pvesigned/), [here](https://www.thomas-krenn.com/de/wiki/Known_Issues_Proxmox_VE_8.2) and [here](https://forum.proxmox.com/threads/proxmox-8-2-kernel-6-8-breaks-igpu-passthrough-for-uhd630.146256/)).
 I encountered an issue where Proxmox wouldn't boot and I'd have to disable various kernel options at bootup.
 With an older kernel there were no issues at all.

 Run the following on your Proxmox host: